 As somebody who has spent a lot of time working with veterans with severe PTSD, I know for sure that this style of dietary approach is going to be less effective for some groups of people than it was in the population used in the trial.

-It leads me to a big question – if they stick through this for 12-weeks and stay on track and go into remission (or at least significantly improve their symptoms) does that mean they will no longer have those episodes?
+It leads me to a big question – if they stick through this for 12-weeks and stay on track and go into remission (or at least significantly improve their symptoms) does that mean they will no longer have those phases?

 This would then set it up for them to have much greater control over their diet going forward.

 From another perspective though it might be overly optimistic.
-I can never fully understand what it is like in those situations, having never experienced it myself.

 My key takeaway message is that I think it is worth having a go because even though these participants didn’t stick with it 100%, they still got incredible results on average.